PriyaDevNow/The-Cobalt-Building-London/README.md

 ![screenshot of Mobile Home Page](docs/Mobile%20-%20Landing%20Page.png)

 </details>
 Small sound-bytes of text with clear headings are accompanied by striking images that reflect the heading.
-In mobile view, these sections are displayed in a column and the images are not displayed.
+There are links to each of the 3 other pages under the images.  the In mobile view, these sections are displayed in a column and the images and liks to the other 3 pages are not displayed.

 <br>